 If you snore, you are likely looking for the one product that will help you or your partner get a good night’s sleep.
 There are many companies on the market selling various snoring aids, including the ZenSleep Company.
 Based out of Scottsdale, Arizona, this small online seller specializes in various anti-snoring devices, including nasal vents, earplugs, and tongue restraining devices.
 This is a review of the ZenSleep’s tongue restraining device, the ZenGuard.
+A tongue retaining device is not a snore guard that fits around the teeth, like SnoreRx, but is instead a device that keeps the tongue in place during sleep.

 About Tongue Restraining Devices